-The consistency enforcement issue has to do with ensuring that all copies of the same data to be the same.
-Some approaches to maintain consistency are discussed in [9-14].
-Tanenbaum [13] differentiates consistency under two main category: (1) datacentric; and (2) client-centric.
+The consistency enforcement issue is all about ensuring that all copies of the same data are to be the same.
+There exist some approaches to maintain consistency are discussed in [9-14] in detail.
+Tanenbaum [13] categorized consistency under two main category: (1) data-centric; and (2) client-centric.
 In data-centric approach, all copies of data are updated whether some clients is aware of those updates or not.
 In client-centric approach, consistency is maintained from a client's perspective.
 Client-centric consistency model allows copies of data to be inconsistent with each other as long as the consistency is ensured from a single client's point of view.

-The implementation of the consistency models can be categorized as primary-based protocols (primary-copy approach) and replicated-write protocols [13].
+The implementation of the consistency models can be differentiated as primary-based protocols (primary-copy approach) and replicated-write protocols [13].
 In primary copy approach, updates are executed on a single location, and propagated replicas from there, while in the replicated-write approach; updates can be originated from multiple locations.
-For an example, techniques for maintaining consistency in P2P networks: (1) Push: Ownerinitiated Consistency.
+For an example, techniques for maintaining consistency in P2P networks: (1) Push: Owner-initiated Consistency.
 In this model, messages are propagated through the P2P overlay in push approach; (2) Pull: Peer-initiated Consistency mechanism.
 Individual peers polls the owner to figure out if a file is stale or not; and (3) Hybrid Consistency mechanism.
 Our approach enhances the popular consistency techniques, which had been originally designed for the distributed replicated systems, to be applied to DARs to maintain consistency among web-based annotation tools.